1601-mma2013/Performance-Enhancer/README.md

 1. Users

-Everyone
+Aged between 18 -28

 2.     potential users

-Gamers and multimedia students
+multimedia students, and overclockers

 3.     behaviors

-Wants perfection in fps and details.
+Wants the best of the hardware they paid so much for

 4.     attitudes

-gets frustrated when the quality is not up to mark
+gets frustrated when the quality of the performance of the hardware is not up to the mark

 5.     aptitudes